Our favourite nature day trips from Sydney

 For perfect whale spotting between June and November, head to Providence Point Lookout near Wattamolla Beach.
 Read more about the how to find Whale in the Royal National Park here

 The track is a bit steep in places and currently graded a 5 (learn more about the grading system here) which means they’re recommended for experienced walkers.
-If you’re just doing a section of the track like we did, plan your route beforehand, know your limits and you should be ok.
+If you’re just doing a section of the track as we did, plan your route beforehand, know your limits and you should be ok.
 They’re in the process of adding a boardwalk to sections of the walk to make it easier for the less experienced.

 Beach day or Aboriginal Historic walk